 We are all aware of what a tough time exam season is for students.
-This year comes with its own difficulties, as despite the country edging ever closer towards normal life, the fallout of the pandemic is still very much a reality in our day-to-day lives.
-Online exams are the new normal, so we wanted to offer some useful tips and tricks that will help you successfully prepare for the online assessment format.
+This year comes with its own difficulties, as the fallout of the pandemic is still very much a reality in our day-to-day lives.
+Some of you will once again be sitting online exams, so we wanted to offer a reminder of some useful tips and tricks that will help you successfully prepare for the online assessment format.

 Many students have found they prefer online exams as you can focus your revision and actually absorb the content, rather than worrying about rushing your answers or getting intimidated by other students frantically writing around you.
 Try and stay positive, and view this as an opportunity to really study your courses in depth rather than simply having to memorise content.
 You may find you actually gain a lot more from this assessment style.